captn3m0/plaintext-everything/README.md

 A curated list of awesome plain-text tools.

 I like to keep everything under version control as plain-text.
 This is a list of utilities that allow you to do that.
+Unmaintained tools are ~~striked out~~.

 **Note**: \* denotes that the linked item is not a library or tool, but an article or blog post.